Gary Vaynerchuk once wrote about creating 64 pieces of content in a day.

 Can you believe it?

-This blog post will explain how you can break down a single blog post into multiple pieces of content.
+This blog post by RecurPost, a social media scheduler, will explain how you can break down a single blog post into multiple pieces of content.

 What is content repurposing?